fmnas/fmnas-site/README.md

 The PHPStorm config includes file watchers to automatically build files.
 To do this manually, run:

 * `sass -w public:public` for public site stylesheets
+* `tsc -w -p public` for public site scripts

+Prefix these commands with `npx` to use the local version of the CLIs from Node.

 ## Deployment